CREESTL/PokerGame/docs/contracts/PoolController.md

 function withdrawReferralEarnings(address payable player) external nonpayable
 ```

-TODO Shouldn&#39;t it have any modifiers?STransfers referral earnings of the referee to the provided player
+Transfers referral earnings of the referee to the provided player